wurstscript/WurstScript/manual.md

 	// will not compile, error "Could not get super class for closure" let pred = (int x) -> x mod 2 == 0

+## Lambda expressions as code-type

+Lambda expressions can also be used where an expression of type `code` is expected.
+The prerequisite for this is, that the lambda expression does not have any parameters and does not capture any variables.
+For example the following code is _not_ valid, because the local variable `x` is captured.

+	let t = getTimer()
+	let x = 3
+	t.start(3.0, () -> doSomething(x)) // error: Cannot capture local variable 'x'

+This can be fixed by attaching the data to the timer manually:

+	let t = getTimer()
+	let x = 3
+	t.setData(x)
+	t.start(3.0, () -> doSomething(GetExpiredTimer().getData()))

+If a lambda expression is used as `code`, there is no new object created and thus there is no object which has to be destroyed.
+The lambda expression will just be translated to a normal Jass function, so there is no performance overhead when using lambda expressions in this way.

 # Advanced Concepts